 JWST High-Contrast Imaging

-High-contrast imaging (HCI) with JWST will allow observers to obtain images of faint sources located near bright point sources.
+High-contrast imaging (HCI) with JWST facilitates the direct imaging of faint companions and structures near bright sources.

 On this page